John W. Houston

 John Wallace Houston (May 4, 1814 – April 26, 1896) was an American lawyer and politician from Georgetown, in Sussex County, Delaware.
-He was a member of the Whig Party and the Democratic Party, who served as U.S. Representative from Delaware and a Justice of Delaware Superior Court.
+He was a member of the Whig Party and the Democratic Party, and served as U.S. Representative from Delaware and a Justice of Delaware Superior Court.

 Early life and family

-Houston was born on May 4, 1814 in Concord, Delaware, attended the country schools and Newark Academy, and graduated from Yale College in 1834.
-While at Yale he was initiated into one of the earliest gatherings of the Skull and Bones Society.
-He studied law in Dover, Delaware and was admitted to the Delaware Bar in 1837.
-He then moved to Georgetown, Delaware in 1839 and commenced the practice of law.
+Houston was born on May 4, 1814, in Concord, Delaware, attended the country schools and Newark Academy, and graduated from Yale College in 1834.
+While at Yale he was initiated into one of the earliest gatherings of the Skull and Bones society.
+He studied law in Dover, Delaware, and was admitted to the Delaware Bar in 1837.
+He then moved to Georgetown, Delaware, in 1839 and commenced the practice of law.
 He was a slaveholder.

 Professional and political career

-Houston was Secretary of State of Delaware from 1841 to 1844, and was elected as a Whig to the 29th, 30th, and 31st Congress, serving from March 4, 1845 to March 3, 1851.
+Houston was Secretary of State of Delaware from 1841 to 1844, and was elected as a Whig to the 29th, 30th, and 31st Congress, serving from March 4, 1845, to March 3, 1851.
 While in the House he was chairman of the Committee on Public Buildings and Grounds for the 30th Congress.
 He was not a candidate for renomination in 1850, and was appointed associate judge of the Delaware Superior Court on May 4, 1855, retiring in 1893.
-Houston was a member of the Peace Conference of 1861, held in Washington, D.C. in an effort to devise means to prevent the impending Civil War.
+Houston was a member of the Peace Conference of 1861, held in Washington, D.C., in an effort to devise means to prevent the impending Civil War.